 If you notice white buildup on your retainer, that’s perfectly normal and can come from plaque or buildup from calcium and other minerals in your saliva.
 In that case, you can soak your Hawley retainer in a denture solution like Polident, and finish up with another quick scrub with your toothbrush to remove debris.

-Lake Jackson Orthodontics Can Keep You on Track!
+Lake Jackson Orthodontics can keep you on track!

 Whether you’ve been rocking your retainer for a few weeks or a few years, Lake Jackson Orthodontics is ready to help keep you and your teeth on track!
-Reach out to our office any time during business hours if you need to ask a question or schedule an appointment to help with your retainer.
+Reach out to our office any time during business hours if you need to ask a question or schedule a free consultation appointment to help with your retainer.
 If your retainer has been broken, lost, or isn’t fitting right, be sure to give us a call and we’ll be happy to help.